pbrisbin/pbrisbin.com/posts/2019-02-08-googleemail2_deprecation.md

             , credsIdent = email user
             , credsExtra =
                 [ ("name", name user)
-                -- And any other fields you were relying on...
+                -- And any other fields you were relying on.
+See below.
                 ]
             }